t-dev7/Personal-Projects/DTS-DateTime To Clipboard/README.md

 Date-Time Copy to Clipboard

 # Description
+Source files that grab the current Date in the format "mm/dd/yyyy - hh:mm am/pm" and copies it to the system clipboard.

 ## Motivation
 We use microsoft forms as our desktop support ticketing system where it uploads to a sharepoint list.
 On that list we have sections for comments and feedback.
 However, we write the date and the time in the those notes fields at the start of a new note that we add to any ongoing ticket.
 I got tired of manually writting out the date and time before writing my note.
 So I created this quick script and mapped it to a keyboard input to run when pressed.